Reducing child abuse and neglect in NSW

 Who we’re working with

-We have entered a partnership with the NSW Department of Family and Community Services (FACS) to trial SafeCare, an internationally renowned and innovative program which has been shown to reduce rates of child abuse and neglect by 26%.
+We have entered a partnership with the NSW Department of Communities and Justice to trial SafeCare, an internationally renowned and innovative program which has been shown to reduce rates of child abuse and neglect by 26%.
 We are working closely with the National SafeCare Training and Research Center, Georgia State University, US and staff in eight agencies:

 - Wesley Mission (Western Sydney)